 The Maine Coon breed is easily recognizable by its distinctive long thick hair.
 But, as with any long-haired species, how do you groom a Maine Coon cat?

-Maine Coon cats require daily grooming to prevent their hair becoming matted and tangled.
+Maine Coons require daily grooming to prevent their hair from becoming matted and tangled.
 Use a soft brush to detangle your Maine Coons thick dense fur.
-Bathe your Maine Coon no less than once a month to help clean their long hair.
-Washing the hair will also help to loosen excess hair that has become tangled in a Maine Coons fur.
-Clip Maine Coon claws regularly if cat is not an outdoor cat.
+Washing their fur will also help to loosen excess hair that has become tangled within their fur.
+Clip Maine Coon claws regularly if the cat is not an outdoor cat.

 Maine Coon Grooming Tips

-So you’ve fallen in love with the Maine Coon breed, but didn’t fully appreciate that your Maine Coons fur would require so much care and attention.
+So you have fallen in love with the Maine Coon breed but did not fully appreciate that your Maine Coons fur would require so much care and attention.

 1. Groom Your Kitten

 Not all cats liked to be groomed, so the best way to get your Maine Coon used to a great grooming schedule is by starting the process when your cat is still a kitten.